 Do I receive the digital files from my birth?

 I think it’s very important for you to have images from your birth, especially in digital form.
 Some photographers will never hand over digital files, but given the intimacy of birth, you deserve to have the images.
-If you choose to purchase the digital files, you will receive a disc of around 100 edited, high resolution images printable up to 8×10.
+If you choose to purchase the digital files, you will receive a flash drive of around 150 edited, high resolution images printable up to 11×14.
 A print release will also be given to you so you can print them on your own.
 If you would like larger prints, I ask that you have them professionally printed through me.
-I also include a set of watermarked images to post online to protect both parties.

 Can I specify which photos I do and don’t want?